-Without taking into account any other changes in net tangible book value after December 31, 2019, other than to give effect to our sale of the ADSs offered in this offering at the assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2019 would have been \$, or \$ per ordinary share (equivalent to \$ per ADS).
-This represents an immediate increase in net tangible book value of \$ per ADS to our existing shareholders and an immediate dilution in net tangible book value of \$ per ADS in this offering.
+After giving further effect to our sale of the ADSs offered in this offering at the assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2019 would have been \$ , or \$ per ordinary share (equivalent to \$ per ADS).
+This represents an immediate increase in net tangible book value of \$ per ADS to our existing shareholders and an immediate dilution in net tangible book value of \$ per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Assumed initial public offering price \$ Historical net tangible book per ordinary share value as of December 31, 2019 \$ Pro forma increase in net tangible value per ordinary share attributable to new investors participating in this offering Pro forma as adjusted net tangible book per ordinary share following this offering Dilution per ordinary share to new investors participating in this offering \$
+Assumed initial public offering price \$ Historical net tangible book value per ordinary share as of December 31, 2019 \$ Increase per ordinary share attributable to the issuance and sale of Series A Preference Shares and conversion of such shares into ordinary shares Pro forma net tangible book value per ordinary share as of December 31, 2019 Pro forma increase in net tangible value per ordinary share attributable to new investors participating in this offering Pro forma as adjusted net tangible book per ordinary share following this offering Dilution per ordinary share to new investors participating in this offering \$

-A \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS would increase or decrease, as applicable, our pro forma as adjusted net tangible book value after giving effect to this offering by \$, the pro forma as adjusted net tangible book value per ordinary per ordinary share and the dilution in pro forma as adjusted net tangible book value per ADS to new share after giving effect to this offering by \$ per ADS, assuming no change to the number of ADSs offered by us as set forth on the front cover of this investors in this offering by \$ prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase of 1.0 million in the number of ADSs we are offering would increase our pro forma as adjusted net tangible book value as of December 31, 2019 after this per ordinary share, and would decrease dilution to investors in this offering by \$ offering by \$ per ADS, assuming the assumed initial public offering price per ADS remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-A decrease of 1.0 million in the number of ADSs we are offering would decrease our pro forma as adjusted net tangible book value as of December 31, 2019 after this offering by \$ per ordinary share, and would increase dilution to investors in this offering by \$ per ADS. assuming the assumed initial public offering price per ADS remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS would increase or decrease, as applicable, our pro forma as adjusted net tangible book value after giving effect to this offering by \$ , the pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering by \$ per ordinary share and the dilution in pro forma as adjusted net tangible book value per ADS to new investors in this offering by \$ per ADS, assuming no change to the number of ADSs offered by us as set forth on the front cover of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase of 1.0 million in the number of ADSs we are offering would increase our pro forma as adjusted net tangible book value as of December 31, 2019 after this offering by \$ per ADS, assuming the assumed initial public offering price per ADS remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A decrease of 1.0 million in the number of ADSs we are offering would decrease our pro forma as adjusted net tangible book value as of December 31, 2019 after this offering by \$ per ordinary share, and would increase dilution to investors in this offering by \$ per ADS, assuming the assumed initial public offering price per ADS remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 The following table summarizes, on a pro forma as adjusted basis as of December 31, 2019, the differences between existing shareholders and the new investors with respect to the number of ordinary shares (in the form of ADSs or ordinary shares) purchased from us, the total consideration paid and the average price per ordinary share and per ADS paid before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the over-allotment option granted to the underwriters.
+The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the overallotment option granted to the underwriters.